-YouTube is the buzzword of today, a subsidiary of Google Inc. anyone can easily open an account and upload their audio-visual contents.
+YouTubers and their Legal Issues.
+YouTube is the buzzword of today, a subsidiary of Google Inc. anyone can easily open an account and upload their audio-visual content.
 The Partner Programs allow YouTubers to earn revenues via Google AdSense.

-There are basically few conditions that a YouTuber must follow:
+There are basically a few conditions that a YouTuber must follow:

 - The program must be available inside the territory or country.